conceptcollector/LendIt/README.md

 I've always strengthened my relationships with my friends by sharing creative works with them.
 "Dude, have you read this??
 You have to!
 I'll bring it next time I see you, I want to know what you think."
 This is part of the goal of LendIt; to strengthen communities and maybe build even some new ones along the way.

-To see the fully functional site, please visit: [LendIt](https://pacific-beyond-53970.herokuapp.com/#/registration)

 ## Screen Shot

 <img width="1280" alt="LendIt-Home" src="https://user-images.githubusercontent.com/95505985/173204310-848b6037-7818-4250-b61c-3ee0dc8d6808.png">